Yuyi Morales: Early career

 While working as a swimming coach in Mexico, Morales met her husband, Tim, an American citizen, and had a son, Kelly.
 The new family moved to the United States in 1994.
 During her first years living in San Francisco, Morales remembers that she had no job, no friends and she barely spoke a few words in English.
 She was sad because she missed her native country and her family, Morales expresses that she felt like she did not fit in that country.
 One day her mother-in-law took her son Kelly to a public library in the city of San Francisco, she remembers she was so amazed and inspired by the section of children's books.
-Morales learned English by reading to her son Kelly who did not know or care if she mispronounced some words, and she could always use the illustrations to show something she did not know.
-Morales felt so inspired by those vivid colors and illustrations from the books that she had been reading to her son, she wondered whether she could make picture books like those.
+Morales learned English by reading to her son, who did not know or care if she mispronounced some words, and she could always use the illustrations to show something she did not know.
+Morales felt so inspired by the vivid colors and illustrations from the books that she had been reading to her son that she wondered whether she could make picture books like those.